PD Operads and Explicit Partition Lie Algebras

 If $R=k$ is a field, then the projective and tame model structures on $\Ch_k$ are easily seen to coincide (this holds more generally when $R$ is a regular Noetherian ring, by Example \ref{ex:regular} and Corollary \ref{cor:chain models for pro-coh G-reps} below).
 In general, these model structures are different because of complexes of projective modules in negative degrees.
 The classical example is given by the two complexes of modules over $k[\epsilon]/\epsilon^2$

-These are quasi-isomorphic, but not tamely equivalent: indeed, their images under the left Quillen functor inducing along $k[\epsilon]/\epsilon^2\rt k$ are not quasi-isomorphic. \end{example} \begin{example}[Divided orbits] Let $R$ be a coherent ring, $G$ a finite group and let $\mc{F}\subseteq \Orb_G$ contain only the trivial subgroup.
+These are quasi-isomorphic, but not tamely equivalent: indeed, induction along $k[\epsilon]/\epsilon^2\rt k$ defines a left Quillen functor for the tame model structure on $\Ch_{k[\epsilon]}$, but sends the above two (tamely cofibrant) complexes to complexes of $k$-vector spaces that are not quasi-isomorphic. \end{example} \begin{example}[Divided orbits] Let $R$ be a coherent ring, $G$ a finite group and let $\mc{F}\subseteq \Orb_G$ contain only the trivial subgroup.
 Taking $G$-orbits gives a left Quillen functor $(-)_G\colon \Ch_{R[G]}^{\mc{F}\mm{-tame}}\rt \Ch_{R}^{\mm{tame}}$.
 It will follow from Remark \ref{rem:derived functor} that the left derived functor models the divided orbits functor $(-)_{dG}$ of Example \ref{dG1}.